<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <li>Medication reminder tools</li>

-<li>Communication systems that connect seniors with caregivers and family members</li>
+<li>Systems that keep seniors connected with their caregivers and family</li>

 </ul>